tari/83pa28d/lesson/day07.md

-i.e. the loop will not end as long as `x` is less than 100. `x` is termed a loop control variable, because it controls whether or not the loop will terminate. `x++` is the body and is the code that executes on each pass through the loop.\
+i.e. the loop will not end as long as `x` is less than 100. `x` is termed a loop control variable, because it controls whether or not the loop will terminate. `x++` is the body and is the code that executes on each pass through the loop.
 You can convert this to Z80 as:

         LD     A, 0          ; Initialization
     While:
         CP     100          ; Loop termination test
-        JR     C, EndWhile
+        JR     NC, EndWhile
         INC    A            ; Loop body
         JR     While
     EndWhile: